Woodland planning law

 Applying to an LPA for full planning permission can be a costly and time consuming process.
 Some types of development are considered to be so harmless or desirable that blanket planning permission for them is granted in the General Permitted Development Orders (GPDO).
 This means that subject to the conditions in the current GPDO and any Article 4 directives (see below), you have the right to carry out those types of development.
 For example, qualifying forestry buildings.

-The current GPDO for England is from 2015 (full original text), for Scotland from 1992 (full original text), and for Wales from 1995 (full original text, which originally applied to England too.)
+The current GPDO for England is from 2015 (current amended text), for Scotland from 1992 (current amended text), and for Wales from 1995 (current amended text, which originally applied to England too.)

 All four GPDOs have an article 4 which allows the local planning authority or the government to issue directives restricting the permitted development rights of particular pieces of land or areas.
 These are referred to as Article 4 Directives.
 LPAs publish lists of these directives on their planning websites.